COVID-19 pandemic in Thailand: Timeline

 On 13 January 2020, the Ministry of Public Health announced the first confirmed case, a 61-year-old Chinese woman who is a resident of Wuhan.
 She arrived at Suvarnabhumi Airport in Samut Prakan on 8 January, where she was detected using thermal surveillance and then hospitalised.
 Thailand's second case occurred in a 74-year-old Chinese woman who arrived in Bangkok on a flight from Wuhan on 13 January 2020.
 Several more cases were detected in arrivals from China throughout January.

 On 31 January 2020, an additional five cases were reported, bringing the cumulative number of confirmed cases to 19.
 One was a local taxi driver who had no records of travelling to China and was thus suspected to have been infected by a Chinese tourist he picked up, making this the first case of human-to-human virus transmission within the country.
 The other cases were Chinese nationals.
 The number of cases remained low throughout February, totaling to 40 confirmed by the end of the month.

 On 1 March 2020, MOPH reported the first confirmed death in Thailand.
 The number of cases surged around mid-March, with 89 new cases reported on 21 March, the largest single-day rise since the virus reached the country.
 The outbreak was traced to several transmission clusters, the largest of which occurred at a Muay Thai fight at the military-run Lumpinee Boxing Stadium on 6 March.
 Confirmed cases rose to over a hundred per day over the following week, and public venues and businesses were ordered to close in Bangkok and several other provinces.
 The abrupt closure of Bangkok businesses prompted tens of thousands of workers to travel to their hometowns.
 Prime Minister Prayut Chan-o-cha declared a state of emergency, effective on 26 March, and a curfew went into effect on 3 April.
 All commercial international flights were suspended from 4 April, and lockdown measures were implemented in varying degrees throughout the country.

 The rate of new cases gradually dropped throughout April 2020, and by mid-May, locally transmitted infection rates had fallen to near-zero, and easing of restrictions was gradually implemented.
-The curfew was lifted in July 2020 and academia began rereopening in August.
+The curfew was lifted in July 2020 and academia began reopening in August.